Ask Krrish Contact Us

 After Events (after insert, after update, after delete, after undelete)

-• Access the record's ID (for newly inserted records).
+• Accessing the record's newly assigned ID.

 trigger AccountContactCreationTrigger on Account (after insert) {